VolpeUSDOT/CDA1Tenth/MapUI/STARTUPREADME.md

 # Secrets.json notes
 leave host as is

-port is selected when installing MariaDB - match secrets.json with install setting if unsure of port type "@Hostname;" in mysql
+port is selected when installing MariaDB - match secrets.json with install setting if unsure of port type below in MySQL:
+SHOW VARIABLES WHERE Variable_name = 'port';

 Choose MySQL password chosen during install